pykiki/PyKI/tools/PyKItools/README.txt

 You will be returning True if all goes well.

-## generate a certificate with specific information:
+## generate a certificate with specific information.
+The current certificate will be revoked immediately (no -b option specified).
 ```
 ./gen_cert.py -n www.ritano.fr -p server -c AU -st california -l "los angeles" -o "test corpo" -ou IT -e dodoo@gg.fr --altnames IP:192.168.10.1 DNS:ldap.ritano.fr -v
 ```
-* renew a certificate specifying key size and duration but using globales information for C, ST... (set in config.ini)
+* renew a certificate specifying key size and duration but using globales information for C, ST... (set in config.ini).
+The current certificate will be revoked immediately (no -b option specified).
 ```
 ./gen_cert.py -n vpn3-mp.ritano.fr -p client -d 180 --key-size 2048 -r
 ```